abemscac/pies-doc/docs/react/component-rendering.md

 :::caution

-Since unmemoized values are redefined during re-render, we must pay attention to the referencial equality of variables.
+Since unmemoized values are redefined during re-render, we must pay attention to the referential equality of variables.
 If a normal value is non-[primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), and it's being used as a prop of a child, the [`memo()`](./optimization-functions#reactmemo) on the child will lose its effect because the value being pass to the child points to a different object in each render.
 For example:

 ```tsx showLineNumbers
 import { Child } from './Child'